 Replaying a schema instantiation on an RPS node configured for Full or Mapped Extent replication also performs any required reorganization to persistent objects replicated in the database.
-A database configured for Working Set replication skips reorganization steps, but replays other required aspects of the schema instantiation.

 Replaying a schema instantiation requires that the Datapump application and database tracking are halted.
 This halt in tracking occurs even if no changes to the target relational schema are required, in order to satisfy standard requirements for transition to a new schema version.